Smart Option Student Loan® for Career Training

 footnote 4.
 Explore federal loans and compare to make sure you understand the terms and features.
 Private student loans that have variable rates can go up over the life of the loan.
 Federal student loans are required by law to provide a range of flexible repayment options, including, but not limited to, income-based repayment and income-contingent repayment plans, and loan forgiveness and deferment benefits, which other student loans are not required to provide.
 Federal loans generally have origination fees, but are available to students regardless of income.

 footnote 6.
-Based on the percentage of borrowers who were approved for an undergraduate loan with a cosigner compared to the percentage of borrowers who were approved for an undergraduate loan without a cosigner from October 1, 2021 through September 30, 2022.
+Based on a comparison of the percentage of students who were approved for any Sallie Mae loan with a cosigner to the percentage of students who were approved without a cosigner from October 1, 2022 to September 30, 2023.

 footnote Sallie Mae loans are made by Sallie Mae Bank.